A simple step by step tutorial guide on how to boil and peel green bananas with ease so that they are readily available to eat or use in a recipe.

 - Serving dish

-Carefully add the bananas to the saucepan with pre boiling water and leave to simmer under low heat for roughly 20 minutes or until tender.
+Carefully add the bananas to the saucepan of boiling water and leave to simmer under low heat for roughly 20 minutes or until tender.

-Once the bananas are completely cooked, remove saucepan from cooker and set aside until the water is cool.
+Once the bananas are completely cooked, remove the saucepan from the cooker and set aside until the water is cool and drain.